JamesRamm/plume/docs/user_guide/resources.rst

 ++++++++++++++++++++++++++

 If you come from django, you might be expecting some sort of ``FileField`` you can declare on a schema.
-Feather does not provide this; This keeps your file storage logic completely separate from the rest of the app, meaning you could potentially swap out your file store for a GridFS backed store, or switch to a completely different service for hosting files.
+Plume does not provide this; This keeps your file storage logic completely separate from the rest of the app, meaning you could potentially swap out your file store for a GridFS backed store, or switch to a completely different service for hosting files.